The Stats on Drug Addiction in South Africa – Stop The Drug War

 The drug problem in South Africa has been on a continual rise, especially in the last few years.
 Methaqualone (Quaaludes), cocaine, marijuana (known as dagga in South Africa), and heroin are all drugs that are becoming increasingly popular.

-Dr. David Bayever from the government drug control organization, known as the CDA, is quoted saying “The drug problem in South Africa remains very serious with drug usage being twice the world norm in most cases…and we are only dealing with what we know about…this is only the tip of the iceberg,”.
-Bayever says that at least 15% of South Africans have a drug problem; this number however is expected to rise.
-While some drugs are produced directly in South Africa, it is also a major transshipment hub for importing and exporting them.
+Dr. David Bayever from the government drug control organization, known as the CDA, is quoted saying, “The drug problem in South Africa remains very serious with drug usage being twice the world norm in most cases…and we are only dealing with what we know about…this is only the tip of the iceberg,”.
+Bayever says that at least 15% of South Africans have a drug problem; this number, however, is expected to rise.
+While some drugs are produced directly in South Africa, it is also a major transhipment hub for importing and exporting them.

 New Environments Promote Drug Use